^

 18.53-47.41

-Most of the copper entering the body is excreted with feces, excretion in the urine is very insignificant.
-Copper participates in biochemical processes as an integral part of electron transfer proteins, which carry out the reactions of oxidation of substrates with molecular oxygen.
-A number of enzymes contain up to 4 copper ions and more.
+Most of the copper entering the body is excreted with feces, excretion with urine is very insignificant.
+Copper participates in biochemical processes as a component of electron-transfer proteins that carry out reactions of oxidation of substrates by molecular oxygen.
+A number of enzymes contain up to 4 copper ions or more.

-The most important role in the metabolism of copper is played by ceruloplasmin, a multifunctional protein that has the activity of ferroxidase, aminoxidase and, in part, superoxide dismutase.
-Copper in the blood serum is present exclusively in the form associated with ceruloplasmin (95%) and albumin (5%).
+Ceruloplasmin, a multifunctional protein with ferroxidase, amineoxidase, and, partially, superoxide dismutase activity, plays a key role in copper metabolism.
+Copper in blood serum is present exclusively in the form associated with ceruloplasmin (95%) and albumin (5%).

 Copper has a pronounced anti-inflammatory property, softens the manifestation of autoimmune diseases, such as, for example, rheumatoid arthritis.
-The deficiency of copper is reflected in the lipid composition of the blood plasma: the content of cholesterol, triglycerides and phospholipids is increased due to the inhibition of lipoprotein lipase.
-In addition, copper is a part of apo-B and is necessary for its transfer into a soluble form, copper deficiency causes structural changes in apo-B and thereby hinders its binding by the receptor protein.
+Copper deficiency is reflected in the lipid composition of blood plasma: the content of cholesterol, triglycerides and phospholipids increases due to the inhibition of lipoprotein lipase.
+In addition, copper is part of apo-B and is necessary for its conversion to a soluble form, copper deficiency causes structural changes in apo-B and thereby complicates its binding to the receptor protein.
 Excess copper in the body leads to a deficiency of zinc and molybdenum.